ratibor78/geostat/README.md

      }
 ]
 ```
-As you can see there is two tags field, so you can build dashboards using geohash or just country code, count for any metric equal 1.
-This script don't parse log file from begining but parse it line by line after runing.
-So you can build dashboards using "count" of geohashes or country codes after some time will pass.
+As you can see there is two tags fields, so you can build dashboards using geohash (with a point on the map) or country code, also count for any metric equal 1.
+This script don't parse log file from the begining but parse it line by line after runing.
+So you can build dashboards using **count** of geohashes or country codes after some time will pass.

 ### Tech